kevin-m-kent/youtubeR/README.md

 being developed first to aid in the processing of [R4DS Online Learning Community](https://r4ds.io) book club videos.
 As such, functionality will be focused where it is needed for that task.
 Long-term, we hope to implement the entire YouTube API.
-In addition, the expected workflow is currently either interactive, or using a very recently updated token.
-We hope to implement a non-interactive workflow, if possible.

 ## Installation